b9chris/TrivialViewer/README.md

 4. Find the .exe you unzipped.
 You can also check a checkbox in this dialog to make TrivialViewer the default viewer in the future.

 Voila, image opens in Trivial Viewer.
+No borders, just your image.
+Pristine.